Missing in action: Arrowhead Hill MIA

 Remains of nine sets of remains of Korean War MIA servicemen have also been discovered at Arrowhead Hill, aka Hill 281 Battle of White Horse, which is located in the Korean Demilitarized Zone, during minesweeping operations between October and November 2018.
-Arrowhead Hill had previously been selected for both Koreas to jointly conduct a pilot remains recovery project.
+Arrowhead Hill had previously been selected for both Koreas to jointly conduct a pilot remains recovery project.On 27 September 2020, South Korea handed over 117 remains at Incheon Airport.
+Cui Jonggeon, the first official of the Ministry of Foreign Affairs of South Korea, and Chang Zhengguo, Vice Minister of Veterans Affairs of China attended the ceremony.
+The remains had been excavated in Arrow Hill (the battle area of the Battle of White Horse) in the North Korean Demilitarized Zone in 2019.A Yun-20 plane carried the remains.
+After they had arrived in China, three of the remains were identified using relics.

 Australians MIA in Korea

 A number of Australian combatants and POWs have also never been recovered from Korea.
 Of 340 Australian servicemen killed in the Korean War, 43 are listed as MIA.

 North Korean unknowns

-Since 1996, the remains of Korean People's Army combatants recovered from battlefield exhumations across South Korea have been buried in the Cemetery for North Korean and Chinese Soldiers, the majority of the over 770 burials are unknowns.
+Since 1996, the remains of Korean People's Army combatants recovered from battlefield exhumations across South Korea have been buried in the Cemetery for North Korean and Chinese Soldiers, and the majority of the over 770 burials are unknowns.